Fiji Islands & People

 Blue Lagoon Cruises has had a long and wonderful relationship with the people of the Yasawas since we first came here in 1950.

-In 2010, The Yasawa Trust Foundation and the Vinaka Fiji Volunteer program was established as a way of saying thank you (“Vinaka”) for all the pleasure the people of the Yasawas have brought to so many people’s lives in sharing their beautiful islands with visitors.
-The aim of the Trust is to improve the provision of basic needs, taken for granted in modern society, yet lacking from life in the villages.
-The volunteer programmes cover areas of education, sustainable communities and marine conservation.
+In 2010, the Yasawa Trust Foundation and Vinaka Fiji were established as a way of saying thank you (“Vinaka”) for all the pleasure the people of the Yasawas have brought to so many people’s lives in sharing their beautiful islands with visitors.
+The Trust aims to improve the provision of basic needs, taken for granted in modern society, yet lacking in life in the villages.